Deguello Report: Contents

-The report begins by addressing the recipient: "You have been identified as a person whose integrity is highly regarded among patriotic Nationalists of the United States."
-It purports to be written by several intelligence agents from across the world who were sympathetic to the far-right cause, who identify themselves as "Deguello" and say their purpose is to inform about the nature of the conspiracy afflicting the nationalist movement.
-It initially begins by recounting a conspiratorial telling of history and communist plots, defining successively the histories of the "Anti-Nationalist Conspiracy", the "Socialist Conspiracy", the "Jewish Conspiracy", and the "Homosexual Conspiracy".
+The report begins by addressing the recipient, said to be "a person whose integrity is highly regarded among patriotic Nationalists of the United States."
+It purports to have been written by several intelligence agents from across the world who were sympathetic to the far-right cause, who identify themselves as "Deguello" and say their purpose is to inform about the nature of the conspiracy afflicting the nationalist movement.
+The name "Deguello" is taken from the bugle call "El Degüello", which itself takes its name from the Spanish word degollar ('to cut the throat').